 On the other hand, by (\ref{eq1919}), for $0\leq t< \zeta^{(x,n)}$ it follows

-Hence
+Hence,

 The latter and (\ref{eq1515}) imply that $\mathcal{Y}^{(x)}$ can be decomposed as in (\ref{eq1010}).
-Furthermore, as a consequence of this decomposition and the converse of the main result in \cite{Kiu80}, we can conclude that every Lamperti-Kiu process can be constructed as explained in (\ref{eq1010}).
+Furthermore, as a consequence of this decomposition and the converse of the main result in Kiu \cite{Kiu80}, we can conclude that every Lamperti--Kiu process can be constructed as explained in (\ref{eq1010}).